 Credit card payment methods such as ‘buy now, pay later’, or spreading purchases over several monthly repayments can offer greater freedom and financial flexibility.
 While this may initially seem great, before opting for these, take time to consider whether you’ll be able to repay the amount, taking into consideration any interest you might have to pay on top.

-Avoid using your credit card to withdraw cash or write cheques
+Avoid using your credit card to withdraw cash

 As mentioned earlier, credit cards charge you to make cash withdrawals and interest will be added to your account immediately, even if you pay off the balance before the due date.
 Not only is it an extremely expensive way to borrow money, but cash withdrawals might show up on your credit record and could impact any future credit applications you make.
 So avoid doing this at all costs.